BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over four thousand general contracting and design related expert designations, the Mount Morris, Michigan Construction Expert Directory delivers a wide range of trial support and consulting services to legal professionals and construction practice groups seeking meaningful resolution of construction defect and claims matters.
-BHA provides general construction investigation, trial and claims support services to the nation's most recognized builders, risk managers, legal professionals, owners, state and local government agencies.
-Utilizing in house assets which comprise construction delay claims experts, registered design professionals, professional engineers, and credentailed construction consultants, the firm brings national experience and local capabilities to Mount Morris region.
+Through over four thousand construction claims related expert witness designations, the Mount Morris, Michigan Construction Expert Directory delivers a superior construction and design expert support solution to attorneys and construction practice groups seeking effective resolution of construction defect and claims matters.
+BHA provides general construction investigation, trial and claims support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+In connection with regional assets which comprise licensed architects, registered professional engineers, ASPE certified professional estimators, ICC Certified inspection and testing professionals, the construction experts group brings specialized experience and local capabilities to Mount Morris and the surrounding areas.

 Construction Expert Witness News & Info